ryleyw/SENG-468-group-7/swarm/readme.txt

 Troubleshooting:

+# these are executed within the mongo shell
+db.users.find() 	# view all current user documents in the db db.users.remove({}) # delete all current user documents in the db

+# these are executed within the terminal on the same machine as the swarm leader
 docker service ps --no-trunc {serviceName}  # see why a service is crashing docker service ls docker service logs <service id>